Being Offended continued

-Nicodemus reminded his fellow Pharisees that the law did not sanction their opposition to Jesus; but they dismissed it as a Galilean concoction.
-Instead of rejoicing with the people over the good news Jesus had brought, they spent their time robbing the people of God’s blessings by hating and destroying His messenger, rather His Son.
+Nicodemus reminded his fellow Pharisees that their law did not sanction their opposition to Jesus, but they dismissed it as a Galilean concoction.
+Instead of rejoicing with the people over the “Good News” Jesus had brought, they spent their time robbing the people of God’s blessings by hating and destroying His Messenger, rather God’s Son.
 What must have spooked them was that Jesus had told them in a parable what they would do to Him.
 It was an unimaginable fear of what Jesus could do to them and their well-to-do lifestyle if they did not stop Him from taking over the country.
-They reasoned, “If we do not stop him, everyone will believe in him; then the Romans will come and take away our place and our nation” (Jn.
-11:48).
-Then arose to the occasion Caiaphas the High Priest, asserting his role and with intuitive insight declared it to be for the benefit of the nation that one man dies, otherwise the nation would perish (Jn.
-11:49-52).
+They reasoned, “If we do not stop him, everyone will believe in him; then the Romans will come and take away our place and our nation” (John 11:48).
+Then arose to the occasion Caiaphas the High Priest, asserting his role and with intuitive insight declared it to be for the benefit of the nation that one man dies, otherwise the nation would perish (John 11:49-52).
 From that day on, they plotted on how to destroy the “One” that offended them.

 The more the world regarded Jesus’ followers as being “scandalous” the more they multiplied.
 In Roman circles it was rumored that Christians ate human flesh and drank human blood.
 It only created curiosity and attracted new members.
 After three centuries, the Romans preferred the Christian way of life to their pagan ways.
 By then a drastic change had taken place.
 Christians smelled power by turning from the Word to the Sword.
 The army of Constantine marched under the symbol of the cross.
 Charlemagne defeated the Moors, under the cross.
 Columbus discovered America for the cross.
 And the Crusaders tried to recapture the Holy Land with the cross.
 In all of these advances and failures the “scandalous cross” became the symbol of victory.
 The cross and the sword partnered in the propagating of the Gospel.
 Even the Pilgrims, that settled at Plymouth, also came with Bibles and with guns.
 Other Christians and Indians had to bow to their wishes.
 When England demanded more taxes, the colonists bonded united by the cross and they founded a nation under God.